 Words are words, images are images, right?
 Well, not entirely.
 We still read with our eyes, so the way text looks has a big impact on how our brain tries to comprehend information.
 By clearly and consistently differentiating headers from sub-headers, and intro paragraphs from normal paragraphs, the reader doesn’t need as much brain power to understand what you’re saying on a page.
 Take this blog post for example!
 There’s only one big header, indicating that’s the main title.
 All other sub-titles are smaller, but are still clearly titles.
 Paragraph text is consistently the same size throughout, too, making scanning for headlines easier.
 Remember: what’s relevant is what counts the most, so if you want to help your people to scan read, use descriptive and clear sub-headers.

-To paraphrase Edward Tufte, the man who coined the term “information design”: “emphasize changed in data, not in design”.
-By sticking to a constant, templated lay-out, the brain can absorb information more easily because it knows what to expect in certain parts of the screen.
+By sticking to a constant, templated intranet page layout, the brain can absorb information more easily because it knows what to expect in certain parts of the screen.

 Of course, this rule can be broken too.
 If it’s done by way of exception rather than the rule, it becomes easier to make key information stand out, even if it’s not at the top of the page.

 - Don’t be afraid

 “Don’t fear white space.
 It’s used to guide focus and highlight structured information, making it easier to digest.” - Stefka Ivanova, Creative Lead at Happeo

-Just look at the image directly above: Neste used a very clean approach in the design of their intranet homepage.
 Stefka’s point is something we’ve all encountered in the past.
 On one hand you have limited real estate to communicate what you need, on the other you need to make your message stick.
 White space is easily detectable as “the same”, so our brain quickly directs our attention towards something more interesting.
 When “everything” is interesting, our brain can’t filter anymore.
 This is a core principle behind Gestaltism, a stream of psychology that famously brought forth the term “the whole is something else than the sum of its parts” – often incorrectly translated into “the whole is greater than the sum of its parts”.

-Good ol’ Table of Contents
+- Good ol’ Table of Contents